 - 9. Sharing instruments such as information release forms and FERPA releases. - 10.
 Staff meetings are held to address the progress of joint participants. - 11.
 Understanding of each partner's performance measure requirements. - 12.
 Sharing data to optimize successful performance measures and eliminate duplication of services. - 13.
 Sharing eligible training provider performance and training related placements. - 14.
 Including partners in targeted recruitments and job fairs to support performance attainment for all entities. - 15.
 PA CareerLink® Lehigh Valley services are integrated within communities through employers, community-based organizations, and educational partners.
-Workforce development services are conveniently available at four satellite locations within the tri-city, two-county area.
-Our latest

-American Job Center co-located in a hospital is now thriving.
-Workforce Coordinators are available in both secondary and post-secondary educational facilities.
-Staff are located in the county jail to deliver pre- and post-release programming to help returning citizens achieve a successful transition into the community and the workforce.

-- 16. The PA CareerLink® Lehigh Valley Welcome Center identifies the need for community partner referrals to augment a customer's employment and training goals.
+Workforce development services are conveniently available at satellite locations within the tri-city, two-county area.
+Our latest American Job Center co-located in a hospital is now thriving.
+Workforce Counselors are available in both secondary and post-secondary educational facilities.
+Staff are located in the county jail to deliver pre- and post-release programming to help returning citizens achieve a successful transition into the community and the workforce. - 16.
+The PA CareerLink® Lehigh Valley Welcome Center identifies the need for community partner referrals to augment a customer's employment, education and training goals.
 Throughout program engagement, PA CareerLink® staff continue to assess and collaborate with key partners to deliver comprehensive support using all available community resources.
 These partnerships continue to provide a network of services that expedite the PA CareerLink® Lehigh Valley's goals. - 17.
-Customers with limited English proficiency receive equal access to workforce services through Propio Language Services, provider staff language interpreters, documents and websites that are translated, ADA-compliant equipment, and referrals to Title II and IV partners.
-A TTY telecommunication device and the provision of a PA certified American Sign Language Interpreter, upon request in advance, are available for Deaf and hard of hearing individuals. - 18.
-Integrated data captured by multiple teams and data processing and entry into PA's workforce development system of record tracks real time customer activities from initiation until conclusion.
+Customers from limited English speaking and reading populations with limited English proficiency receive equal access to workforce services through Propio Language Services, provider staff language interpreters, documents and websites that are translated, ADA-compliant equipment, and referrals to Title II and IV partners.
+For persons with impairments, including visual, hearing, and other accessibility needs, a TTY telecommunication device and the provision of a PA certified American Sign Language Interpreter, upon request in advance, are available for Deaf and hard of hearing individuals.
+In addition to services being available physically and virtually, the Resource Sharing Agreement dedicates funds for reasonable accommodations, should existing infrastructure and ADA-compliant equipment not meet a customer's specific accommodation needs.

+18. Integrated data captured by multiple teams and data processing and entry into PA's workforce development system of record tracks real time customer activities from initiation until conclusion; however, data collection and case management for Adult Education and Family Literacy services is handled by a separate system.
 Basic Services engagement and registration in PA CareerLink® is handled immediately by both BWPO and Title I staff and generates referrals to individualized career services as appropriate.
 All program staff facilitating customized services are reporting and recording activities ongoing as services are delivered to include Career Advisors, Instructors, Job Developers and Recruiters.
 An integrated Quality Assurance team interacts with all partner programs to review and ensure the timeliness and integrity of all data entered, to support accurate Common Measures reporting.